In this blog we look at the law surrounding tree and hedgerow removal and consider the following:

 The LPA has 42 days to respond to the Notice; if there is no response in this time, the hedgerow can be removed.
 Failure to give the LPA notice is a criminal offence subject to fines.

-Protected species must always be considered when tree or hedgerow removal is planned.
+Protected species must always be considered when tree felling or hedgerow removal is planned.
 A European Protected Species (EPS) mitigation licence may be required by Natural England under The Conservation of Habitats & Species Regulations (2017) if felling could affect any relevant species.
-If protected species are discovered during felling work, the work should stop and Natural England must be contacted.
+If protected species are discovered during tree felling work, the work should stop and Natural England must be contacted.

 Trees in Conservation Areas

-The LPA must be notified 6 weeks before work on trees in conservation areas is carried out by submission of a Section 211 Notice, unless an exception applies.
+The LPA must be notified six weeks before work on trees in conservation areas is carried out by submission of a Section 211 Notice, unless an exception applies.
 Section 211 only applies to trees in conservation areas that are not protected by a TPO.

 To fell trees in a Site of Special Scientific Interest (SSSI), a felling licence must be applied for and a supplementary Notice of Operations giving details of how the SSSI will be protected during the work must be completed.
 Felling trees near an ancient monument may require scheduled monument consent.

 The Forestry Act 1967 has powers to control the felling of trees; in addition, regard must be given to: